rdiaz02/Zotero-to-Referey/README.md

 ### What about Zoo for Zotero (2023, 2024) ###

-Zoo for Zotero would do all I need it to do.
+Zoo for Zotero would do all I need.
 But, alas, it is very slow with my library: more than 2 minutes to load it ---these are more than 2 minutes after the initial sync---, whereas Refery takes less than 10 seconds), I get error messages, and I often experience problems opening PDFs (i.e., very rarely can I open the PDF, instead getting the "Zoo for Zotero isn't responding" message) ---this is a known issue https://github.com/mickstar/Zoo-For-Zotero/issues/118.

 <!-- ### Doing the Zotero to Referey conversion with Mendeley itself? ### -->